willeponken/node-cjdnsadmin/doc/README.md

 > `{ "some": "data here" }`

 - [ ] Document all of the native CJDNS function in node-cjdnsadmin.md
-- [ ] Rewrite cjdns-admin-api.md with new functions, and also adding example data for everything
+- [ ] Rewrite cjdns-admin-api.md with new functions, and also add example data for everything